atchutac/Azure-zero-to-hero/Day-08/interview-questions.md

 ### What is the difference between NSG and ASG ?
 ASGs are applied to VMs and are used in conjunction with NSGs.
 By associating an ASG tag with a network security rule, you can define rules that apply to a group of VMs sharing the same tag.
 ASGs simplify the management of security rules in a multi-tier application by grouping VMs that belong to the same application tier.
-This makes it easier to apply and manage security policies for a specific application.....
+This makes it easier to apply and manage security policies for a specific application.

 ### How can you block the access to a your vm from a subnet ?
 By default traffic is allowed between subnets with in the VNet in Azure.
 This is because of a default NSG rule “AllowVnetInBound”.